Vivekdesai25/Practiced_codes/README.md

 Yes.
 Will it run correctly?
-Uhh... that depends on your karma and Java version 😎
+Uhh... that depends on your karma and Java version 😎 When it finally compiles… but still throws 43 exceptions.

 ## ⚠️ Disclaimer
 > 📢 **Don’t copy this code blindly!**